 Check your DNA match’s family tree

 Definitely check to see whether your DNA match has posted a family tree on your testing website, or even on another family tree website.
 I have frequently had good luck typing in “John Joe family tree” into Google to see if they have posted their pedigree on another website – and many times, they have!

 If their family tree isn’t complete enough for you to spot your common ancestor (maybe they just listed their parents), consider building a family tree for your match to figure out how you are related.
 It’s easier than it sounds, and you will be surprised at how useful it is to do this little trick.

 Hey, and while we are talking about this… do you have a family tree?
 Learn how to build one on Ancestry, it’s easy and quick and a good way to keep track of everything you are learning about your family.

-Have you uploaded your DNA kit to as many sites as possible?
+Upload your DNA to as many sites as possible

 I have occasionally learned more about a DNA match by uploading my DNA results to other websites.
 Sometimes, they have uploaded theirs, too, and I am able to compare our DNA in other ways (at the chromosome level) or access new/different shared matches that provide me with more information about how we might be connected.